How to Install PHPUnit on Ubuntu 24.04, 22.04 or 20.04

 Configuring the PATH Environment Variable

-To utilize PHPUnit globally on your Ubuntu system, it’s essential to include the Composer global bin directory in your PATH environment variable.
+To utilize PHPUnit globally on your Ubuntu system, you must include the Composer global bin directory in your PATH environment variable.
 This adjustment permits the execution of PHPUnit commands from any directory on your server.

 Execute the command below in your terminal to append the Composer global bin directory to your PATH: